jpulse-net/jpulse-framework/docs/dev/work-items.md

 - status: 🕑 PENDING
 - type: Feature
 - create webapp/view/admin/logs.shtml -- search logs

-### **W-049**: docs: markdown strategy for jPulse and site docs
-- status: 🕑 PENDING
-- type: Feature
-- objective: standardize on .md format for website docs (jPulse internal docs and site specific docs)
-- working doc: docs/dev/W-049-docs-marktown-strategy.md
-- provide an API to get .md docs in a tree
-  - or simply load from view assets?
-  - jpulse docs:
-    - doc root: docs/
-      - symlink to webapp/static/assets/jpulse/ to docs/ (also in git)
-    - view: webapp/view/jpulse/index.shtml
-    - URI: /jpulse/
-  - site docs in assets, such as:
-    - doc root: site/webapp/static/assets/docs/
-    - view: site/webapp/view/docs/index.shtml
-    - URI: /docs/
-- use md to html rendering library in browser
-  - fix relative links within doc tree
-- question:
-  - if in assets, how to offer shareable links without page reload?
-URI options:
-    - /docs/                   -- README.md
-    - /docs/about#team         -- about.md, with deep link
-    - /docs/?doc=about.md#team -- about.md, with deep link
-    - /docs/#about.md          -- about.md, no deep link
-  - where to store image assets?

 ### **W-0**: view controller: create {{#each}} handlebar
 - status: 🕑 PENDING